foyer-rs/website/docs/02-tutorial/02-hybrid-cache.md

 :::tip dynamic tail-based tracing config

 The tracing config is used for configure the dynamic tail-based tracing.
 It can also be modified later.
-To learn more, see [Tutorial - Tail-based Tracing](/docs/tutorial/tail-based-tracing).
+To learn more, see [Tutorial - Setup Monitor System](/docs/tutorial/monitor).

 :::